D4n2021/BP-text-based-android-game/01 plannedContent.md

 # BP text-based android game

-Planned for Android 4.1 Jelly Bean and above (99.3 % of all Android users)
+Planned for Android 4.0.3 IceCreamSandwich and above (nearly 100 % of all Android users)

 Planned content: